 All the answers to your frequently asked questions.

-There are fixed cost associated with building and maintaining an electric distribution system.
 Even if your lights aren’t on, PVREA still supplies all of the materials and maintenance needed to provide power to your home or business.
 In order to recover these costs, a utility has essentially two options: recover all fixed cost through rates, or recover a significant portion through a facilities charge fairly distributed throughout the entire membership based on the members’ class of service.

 Recovering our fixed costs appropriately through the facilities charge reduces our risk of being dependent on weather extremes and allows us to collect our real costs of service each and every month.
 This approach also provides to you, our members, greater consistency in your billing each month and fairness.
 You can be confident knowing you are paying your “fair share” for your particular class of service.
 Learn more about your electric bill here.